Welcome: The Honorable Thomas Menino, former Mayor, City of Boston (confirmed)

 Preparation for a terrorist incident targeting a major public event had been years in the making and was critical to the effectiveness of response to the bombing and subsequent manhunt.
 Central to these events were partnerships: public-private as well as local, state, and federal.
 From training and exercises to live events such as the 2004 Democratic National Convention, leaders across sectors were intentional about building relationships, identifying gaps, and then closing them.
 The resulting confidence and professionalism helped reassure the general public and foster the attitude that came to be known as Boston Strong.
 This panel discussion will feature leaders discussing how partnerships bolster resilience, how to build them, and how to overcome the inevitable obstacles.

-Invited speakers include Deputy Administrator (ret.)
-Richard Serino, FEMA (confirmed), Commissioner William Evans, Boston Police Department (confirmed), Director of Safety & Security Alan Snow, Boston Properties (confirmed), and Director (ret.), Boston Field Office Steven Ricciardi, U.S. Secret Service (confirmed)
+Speakers include Deputy Administrator (ret.)
+Richard Serino, FEMA (confirmed), Commissioner William Evans, Boston Police Department (confirmed), Director of Safety & Security Alan Snow, Boston Properties (confirmed), and Director (ret.), Boston Field Office Steven Ricciardi, U.S. Secret Service (confirmed), Juliette Kayyem, Kennedy School of Government (confirmed), and Dr. Leonard Marcus, Harvard NPLI (moderator)

 Leadership Insight Break Out Sessions

-Invited speakers include: Associate Clinical Director and Medical Director of Emergency Preparedness Dr. Eric Goralnick, Brigham and Women’s Hospital (confirmed), Dr. Jonathan Gates, Brigham and Women’s Hospital (confirmed), Dr. Alok Gupta, Beth Israel Deaconess Medical Center (confirmed), Dr. Paul Biddinger, Massachusetts General Hospital, Calvin Brown, Faulkner Hospital (confirmed)
+Invited speakers include: Associate Clinical Director and Medical Director of Emergency Preparedness Dr. Eric Goralnick, Brigham and Women’s Hospital (moderator), Dr. Jonathan Gates, Brigham and Women’s Hospital (confirmed), Dr. Alok Gupta, Beth Israel Deaconess Medical Center (confirmed), Dr. Paul Biddinger, Massachusetts General Hospital, Dr. Calvin Brown, Faulkner Hospital (confirmed)

 Leading Across: Coordinating First Responders

-Invited speakers include: Superintendent in Chief (ret) Daniel Linsky (confirmed), Boston Police Department, (confirmed), Chief of Department James Hooley, Boston EMS (confirmed), Kieran Ramsey, Assistant Special Agent in Charge, FBI (confirmed), Leighton Jones, Chief Disaster Officer, Red Cross of Massachusetts (confirmed).
+Speakers include: Superintendent in Chief (ret) Daniel Linsky (confirmed), Boston Police Department, (confirmed), Chief of Department James Hooley, Boston EMS (confirmed), Kieran Ramsey, Assistant Special Agent in Charge, FBI (confirmed), Leighton Jones, Chief Disaster Officer, Red Cross of Massachusetts (confirmed), Dr. Leonard Marcus, Harvard NPLI (moderator)

 Leading Across Sectors: Public-Private Collaboration in Action

-Invited speakers include: Assistant Director, Safety & Security John Tello, Boston Properties (confirmed), Tom Grilk, Boston Athletic Association (confirmed), and a representative of Target Corporation.
+Invited speakers include: John Tello, Boston Properties (confirmed), Tom Grilk, Boston Athletic Association (confirmed), Brian Correia, Target Corporation, and Eric J. McNulty, Harvard NPLI (moderator)

 Leading the Message: The Role of Traditional and Social Media

-Invited speakers include Mike Bello, The Boston Globe (confirmed), Lisa Hughes, WBZ-TV/CBS Boston (confirmed), Christina Sterling, U.S. Attorney’s Office (confirmed), and other representatives from the media and communications offices involved in the response.
+Speakers include Mike Bello, The Boston Globe (confirmed), Lisa Hughes, WBZ-TV/CBS Boston (confirmed), Christina Sterling, U.S. Attorney’s Office (confirmed), and Barry Dorn, Harvard NPLI (moderator)

 Leadership Insight Break Out Sessions